mkuzmik/gomoku-game/README.md

 ## Game modes
  Gomoku The Game has three modes:
- - Single Player - a mode in which you are an 'O' and computer is an 'X'.
+ - **Single Player** is a mode in which you are an 'O' and computer is an 'X'.
 Every turn you are asked only of coordinates (X and Y) of your next move.
- - Multi Player - using this mode you can play with other person.
+ - **Multi Player**, using this mode you can play with other person.
- - Custom - this mode is especially for testing purposes.
+ - **Custom** mode is especially for testing purposes.
 You can choose which figure you want to choose and then put the coordinates.
+When you run Custom mode you will get a prompt where yo are supposed to put a command.
+If you do not know any type empty line, you will get a hint.

 ## Task list
 - [x] Create `Gomoku.hs`module, which implements basic game mechanisms.